Practice Certificate in Non-Medical Prescribing - Nurses - 7NU526

 Find out more about LBR at Find out more at www.derby.ac.uk/lbr.

 CPD is a core element of every health and social care professional's development journey.
 We have CPD modules at undergraduate and postgraduate levels (levels 6 and 7), which have all been tailored to meet the needs of practitioners and managers working within the health and social care sectors.
 We have modules to suit nurses, occupational therapists, hand therapists, radiographers, psychotherapists, and those working within complementary therapies.

 Which professions is this module aimed at?
-Nursing and Paramedic
+Nursing

 Start dates are usually: September or January